Atlantic cod

 Colouring is brown or green, with spots on the dorsal side, shading to silver ventrally.
 A stripe along its lateral line (used to detect vibrations) is clearly visible.
 Its habitat ranges from the coastal shoreline down to 300 m along the continental shelf.

 Atlantic cod is one of the most heavily fished species.
 Atlantic cod was fished for a thousand years by north European fishers who followed it across the North Atlantic Ocean to North America.
-It supported the US and Canada fishing economy until 1992, when there was a ban on fishing cod.
+It supported the US and Canadian fishing economy until 1992, when the Canadian Government implemented a ban on fishing cod.

 Several cod stocks collapsed in the 1990s (decline of more than 95% of maximum historical biomass) and have failed to fully recover even with the cessation of fishing.
 This absence of the apex predator has led to a trophic cascade in many areas.
 Many other cod stocks remain at risk.
 The Atlantic cod is labelled vulnerable on the IUCN Red List of Threatened Species, per a 1996 assessment that the IUCN notes needs updating.
 A 2013 assessment covering only Europe shows the Atlantic cod has rebounded in Europe, and it has been relabelled least concern.

+Dry cod may be prepared as unsalted stockfish, and as cured salt cod or clipfish.